-Jenae said there was also discussion that Intensive Reviews conversations with CDE are going well with good questions being asked seeking answers and collaboration which is appreciated by the LEAs and SELPAs.
-She shared the new CDE director of Special Education has been collaborative with State SELPA and listening to the concerns of the duplicity of work and how to help SELPAs become proactive instead of reactive to requests of the state.
+Jenae said there was also discussion that Intensive Reviews conversations with CDE are going well with good questions being asked and answers listened to.
+She shared the new CDE director of Special Education has been listening to State SELPA regarding the duplicity of so much of the work.